radiantone/pyfi/docs/_build/html/_sources/quickstart/index.rst.txt

    do_something("Some text!")

 The just invoke the function reference as you normally would.
 If you are using the function within a parallel API structure such as ``parallel``, ``pipeline``, ``funnel`` etc then you should use the ``partial`` (.p, _p) version of the function signature.
-This allows PYFI to add arguments to the task when it is invoked.
+This allows ElasticCode to add arguments to the task when it is invoked.
 The invocation is deferred so it doesn't happen at the time you declare your workflow.
 The reason is because your task will execute on thos remote CPU at a time when the workflow reaches that task.
 So the .p partial is a ``signature`` for your task in that respect.

 Running a Parallel Workflow